cellargalaxy/blog-vue/README.md

 npm i
 bash generate.sh
 ```
-Fill in the information as prompted. `generate.sh`execution to the end，will listen`8080`port，open`127.0.0.1:8080`in the browser.
+Fill in the information as prompted. `generate.sh`execution to the end, will listen`8080`port, open`127.0.0.1:8080`in the browser.

 # docker install
 ```bash